dfrdn/fordsxyz/content/law/a-game-of-torts/index.md

 [^103]: _Id._
 [^104]: _Id._
 [^105]: _Id._ at 12.
-[^106]: Josh Villasenor, Products Liability and Driverless Cars: Issues and Guiding Principles for Legislation, available at https://www.brookings.edu/research/products-liability-and-driverless-cars-issues-and-guiding-principles-for-legislation/ (last accessed 27 December 2017).
+[^106]: Josh Villasenor, [Products Liability and Driverless Cars: Issues and Guiding Principles for Legislation](https://www.brookings.edu/research/products-liability-and-driverless-cars-issues-and-guiding-principles-for-legislation/) (last accessed 27 December 2017).
 [^107]: Such combination is the first and third cells where the owner chooses not to use an autonomous vehicle at all.
 [^108]: _But see_ Abbott, supra note 37, at 43. (“Once a manufacturer establishes that a computer tortfeasor is safer than a person, the negligence test should focus on whether the computer’s act was negligent, rather than whether the computer was negligently designed or marketed…It makes no difference to an accident victim what a computer was ‘thinking,’ only how the computer acted.”).
 [^109]: Under the doctrine of respondeat superior, the master is always unconditionally liable for the acts of the servant within the scope of the employment.